hl7-eu/hdr/input/pagecontent/knownIssues.md

-### Change requests not applied

-Future version of the FHIR IG Publisher tool should fix this issue.
+### Section LOINC codes

+Not all the coded concepts used for the Hospital Discharge Report (HDR) sections fully align with the purpose of the HDR model and its implementation.

+A collaboration with **LOINC** has been established to identify the most appropriate codes for the HDR sections.

+This version uses temporary local codes where concepts were missing, and the closest available concepts have been used where possible, even though some issues have been identified in certain cases.

+**Adopters should be aware that codes may be subject to change.**

 ### Obligations

-1. For each Actor defined an error is raised in the guide QA log.
-This is due to a required used code, not present in the R4 value set version.
-1. Obligations are only informative for this version of the guide.
+Obligations are only informative for this version of the guide.
 Further analysis are needed for consolidating them.